stormpath/stormpath-documentation/source/reference.rst

   * - ``resetEmailTemplates``
     - String (Link)
     - N/A
     - A collection of email templates that can be used for sending the password reset email.
-A template stores all relevant properties needed for an email.
+A template stores all relevant attributes  needed for an email.
 This is a collection but currently only allows one value.
 It is not possible to create new ``resetEmailTemplates`` with a POST.

   * - ``resetSuccessEmailStatus``
     - String
-    - ``ENABLED`` or ``DISABLED``
+    - ``enabled`` or ``disabled``
     - The status of the reset success email.
-If this is set to ``ENABLED``, then Stormpath will send the email when an Account’s password reset email workflow is successful.
+If this is set to ``enabled``, then Stormpath will send the email when an Account’s password reset email workflow is successful.
 The email template that is sent is defined in the passwordPolicy’s ``resetSuccessEmailTemplates``.

   * - ``resetSuccessEmailTemplates``
     - String (Link)
     - N/A
     - A collection of email templates that can be used for sending password reset success emails.
-A template stores all relevant properties needed for an email.
+A template stores all relevant attributes needed for an email.
 This is a collection but currently only allows one value.
 It is not possible to create new ``resetEmailTemplates`` with a POST.

   * - ``createdAt``
     - String